 Property, plant and equipment comprises owner occupied properties and equipment held for use in the supply of services or for the Bank's administrative purpose.
 These are all initially recorded at cost.
+Properties under development are reflected at cost.

 Property, plant and equipment is initially measured at cost and recognised when it is probable that expected future economic benefits attributable to the asset will flow to the Bank and the cost of the asset can be measured reliably.